annieefu/nyc-film-permits/README.md

 ---

+# NYC Film Permits through the pandemic.

-# Line chart of tent cities over time, built with Svelte and D3.js.
+### Line chart of monthly film permit grants over time, built with Svelte and D3.js.

-## This was created by Annie Fu on February 15, 2022.
+### This was created by Annie Fu on February 15, 2022.
 Contact her at annieccfu@gmail.com.

-## This project is based on a template from https://github.com/sveltejs/template.
+### Built using Svelte, based on the Svelte starter at https://github.com/sveltejs/template.